 The City of East Cleveland is expected to acquire a lot on Euclid Ave. that presently hosts a memorial to victims of violence.
 Activists are considering protests and other options for preserving the memorial wall at its current site while the City wants to redevelop the property.

-A Plain Dealer editorial in response to the state's pervasive population stagnation calls for support of entrepreneurism, smarter land use, infrastructure reinvestment, and education as strategies to make Ohio more competitive.
+A Plain Dealer editorial in response to the state's pervasive population stagnation calls for support of entrepreneurism, smarter land use, infrastructure reinvestment, and education as strategies to make legal Ohio poker sites more competitive.

 In response to pleas from Garfield Heights for ODOT to ease traffic congestion on Transportation Blvd., state officials acknowledge that there is a problem, but do not work on local roads such as Transportation Blvd. which falls under that category.